D'Arcy Wentworth Thompson: Career

 From 1883 to 1884, Thompson stayed in Cambridge as a Junior Demonstrator in physiology, teaching students.
 In 1884, he was appointed Professor of Biology (later Natural History) at University College, Dundee, a post he held for 32 years.
 One of his first tasks was to create a Zoology Museum for teaching and research, now named after him.

 In 1885 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were Patrick Geddes, Frank W. Young, William Evans Hoyle and Daniel John Cunningham.
 He served as vice president to the Society from 1916 to 1919 and as president from 1934 to 1939.

 In 1896 and 1897, he went on expeditions to the Bering Straits, representing the British Government in an international inquiry into the fur seal industry to assess the fur seal's declining numbers.
 "Thompson's diplomacy avoided an international incident" between Russia and the United States which both had hunting interests in this area.

 His final report for the government drew attention also to the near extinction of the sea otter and whale populations.
 He became one of the first to press for conservation agreements, and his recommendations contributed to the issuing of species protection orders.
-He subsequently was appointed Scientific Adviser to the Fisheries Board of Scotland and later, representative to the International Council for the Exploration of the Sea.
+He subsequently was appointed Scientific Member of the Fishery Board for Scotland and later, representative to the International Council for the Exploration of the Sea.

 He took the opportunity to collect many valuable specimens for his museum, one of the largest in the country at the time, specialising in Arctic zoology, through his links to the Dundee whalers.
 The D'Arcy Thompson Zoology Museum still has (in 2012) the Japanese spider crab that he collected, and the rare skeleton of a Steller's Sea Cow.

 Thompson was inspired by the work of Albrecht Dürer.

 Whilst in Dundee, Thompson sat on the committee of management of the Dundee Private Hospital for Women.
 He was a founder member of the Dundee Social Union and pressed for it "to buy four slum properties in the town", which they renovated so that "the poorest families of Dundee could live there."
 He encouraged and supported the social reformer Mary Lily Walker in her work with the social union.